-DRUM Income Plus REIT (DRIP) focuses on acquiring properties overlooked by large institutional and overseas buyers (smaller lot sizes, multi-let).
-It provided an NAV total return of 2.4% in Q1 2017 (1.6% of which related to income and 0.8% to capital).
-Its most recent acquisitions (the latest, Kew Retail Park, was announced on 11 May) were, the manager thinks, made at particularly attractive net initial yields and the manager is engaged in a number of asset management initiatives with the aim of further improving income from the portfolio.
-DRIP recently issued some shares; it remains small, but still has a strong desire to grow, with the aims of increasing its cost efficiency and liquidity.
+DRUM Income Plus REIT (DRIP), which focuses on acquiring properties overlooked by large institutional and overseas buyers (smaller lot sizes, multi-let), provided an NAV total return of 2.4% in Q1 2017 including a 0.8% capital return.
+Its most recent acquisitions (the latest, Kew Retail Park, was announced on 11 May) were made at particularly attractive net initial yields and the manager is engaged in a number of asset management initiatives that should further improve income from the portfolio.
+DRIP recently issued equity; it remains small, but still has a strong desire to grow, with the aims of increasing its cost efficiency and liquidity.